Dietitian Blog, Long-Term Care | Jul 26 2022

 As a dietitian in long-term care, one of the main areas of focus is tracking and evaluating weight changes.
 Most facilities adhere to the policy of each resident is weighed on admission, weekly for four weeks, then monthly, as appropriate.

-Beginning on your initial assessment, you should obtain a weight history from the resident.
+Beginning with your initial assessment, you should obtain a weight history from the resident.
 What is their usual body weight?
 Have they recently gained or lost weight?
 If so, was it planned or unplanned?
 From here, flag significant weight changes during their weekly weight monitoring.
 If a resident’s weight changes +/-3% in a week, begin to investigate and document accordingly.
 Consider things such as meal percentages, fluid shifts, edema, and decreased appetite as contributing factors.

 If the resident is at risk for continued loss, initiate an intervention by adding fortified foods, between-meal snacks, or nutritional supplementation.
 Notifying the resident’s responsible party and their physician is a necessary part of your documentation.
 The physician may want to adjust the resident’s diuretic or add an appetite stimulant.
-Offer your clinical judgement to the team and request additional interventions as you see fit.
+Offer your clinical judgment to the team and request additional interventions as you see fit.

 Significant Weight Change Requiring Documentation